NativeCLI/docs.nativecli.com/Writerside/topics/ios-install.md

 <tip>
 This command was available until version 1.1.2.

-From version 1.2.0, you should use <a href="mobile-install.md" summary="mobile:install"> instead.
+From version 1.2.0, you should use <a href="mobile-install.md" summary="mobile:install" /> instead.
 </tip>

 This command will bootstrap your existing Laravel app with the NativePHP for iOS package, ready for you to build your iOS app.